Stu-emhTrade/sailmate/README.md

 ## node.js application

 To log and dish up the data from the canbus, we'll use a node.js app called app.js.
-We want this to run on startup, so we've followed the instructions here to create a service called `canLogService`
+We want this to run on startup, so we've followed the instructions here: https://github.com/Stu-emhTrade/sailmate/wiki/Setup-node.js-application-service to create a service called `canLogService`